Abstract

 Practical Takeaways

-- Context over Syntax: Prioritize the structure of the project’s environment (directory layout, specs, patterns) over tuning individual prompt keywords.
+- Context over Syntax: Prioritize the structure of the project’s environment (directory layout, specs, patterns) over tuning individual prompt keywords (see Typing Code Is Solved for why context and constraints are the enduring bottleneck).

 - Externalize Intent: Require agents to output a formal plan of action for approval before any file modifications occur.